-851.705 Effective Leadership
+ED.851.705 Effective Leadership

-Students review the principles and techniques required of teacher leaders.
+Students review the principles and techniques required of principals, assistant principals, and teacher leaders.
 The course emphasizes diagnosis of the school climate, principles of distributed leadership, motivation of faculty teams, and the dynamics of working in and with groups to accomplish school improvement goals.
+Emphasis is placed on the leader's role in creating a collaborative vision/mission for a school and in establishing meaningful working relationships with the larger community.
 (3 credits)

-851.708 Systemic Change Process for School Improvement
+ED.851.708 Systemic Change Process for School Improvement